silverstripe/silverstripe-lessons-v4/README.md

 ### A better approach

 If the sight of `li` tags nested in a `ul` is becoming almost synonymous with the `<% loop %>` control to you, that's a good sign.
 We're definitely going to need a loop here.
-This will keep the UI much cleaner, and it will give us more control over the output, as we'll have a chance to *compose* each member of the loop.
+This will keep the UI template much cleaner, and it will give us more control over the output, as we'll have a chance to *compose* each member of the loop.
 Let's add that now, and make up the rest as we go.

 ```html
 <ul class="chzn-choices">